kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/ui/navigation/adaptive/description.md

-The Navigation Suite Scaffold allows you to use a Navigation Bar, Navigation Rail, or Navigation Drawer depending on the screen configuration without the need to calculate the screen size or the posture yourself.
+Adaptive navigation enables the use of a Navigation Bar, Navigation Rail, or Navigation Drawer based on the screen configuration, eliminating the need to manually calculate screen size or posture.